dkpro/dkpro-jwktl/pages/doc_gettingstarted.md

   wkt.close();
 {% endhighlight %}

-where `WIKTIONARY_DIRECTORY` is the directory containing the parsed Wiktionary data described in the previous section.
+where `TARGET_DIRECTORY` is the directory containing the parsed Wiktionary data described in the previous section.
 If you're able to run this piece of code, you're ready to use JWKTL although nothing has happened (visually) so far.

 Using the JWKTL database connection, you can access the individual information types encoded in Wiktionary.
 Learn more about how to do that by taking a look at
 * the [JWKTL architecture](/dkpro-jwktl/documentation/architecture/) overview,